-Natural makeup is common for weddings because often times brides want to look like themselves, just a bit more enhanced.
-This look includes beautiful and natural tones on the skin and lips and has the slightest touch of dramatic detail on the eyes.
-Liquid eyeliner and false eyelashes can help create this effect, you'll love feeling more glam than usual.
+Natural makeup is common for weddings because oftentimes brides want to look like themselves, just a bit more enhanced.
+This look includes beautiful and natural tones on the skin and lips and the slightest touch of dramatic detail on the eyes.
+Liquid eyeliner and false eyelashes can help create this effect—you'll love feeling like a glam version of your everyday self.

 Soft, Rosy Mattes

-The rosy matte colors and textures pictured here are ethereal and fresh, the skin is softly contoured and the lips, gorgeous. it's also important to note how well the eyebrows are shaped.
+The rosy matte colors and textures pictured here are ethereal and fresh, the skin is softly contoured, and the lips are gorgeous. it's also important to note how well the eyebrows are shaped.
 Wearing the same colors on the cheeks and lips allow for an overall natural feel that will hold up well through your planned festivities.
-For a soft rose blush color, try Lumene Invisible Illumination Watercolor Blush.
+For a soft rose blush color, try Lumene's Invisible Illumination Watercolor Blush.

 Touch Of Glam

 Dark chocolate smoky eyeshadow and black liner along with individual lash pieces create a glam eyeshadow look that isn't complicated.
-Add in glowing skin and a pinky-nude lip, and you're ready to walk down the aisle.
-If you have a strapless dress, you can add a highlight to your shoulders and decollete area by applying ALLEVEN London Colour Shield Glow Luminzing Body Enhancer, and Bathing Culture Outer Being Face and Body Oil.
+Add in glowing skin and a pinkish nude lip and you're ready to walk down the aisle.
+If you have a strapless dress, you can add a highlight to your shoulders and décolleté by applying Alleven London's Colour Shield Glow Luminzing Body Enhancer and Bathing Culture's Outer Being Face and Body Oil.

 Pop Of Pretty

 A classic red lip brings a new level of sophistication to your wedding makeup if you dare to try something other than nude or soft pink.
-With a slightly detailed winged-out liner and dewy highlighter on the cheeks, the red lip remains the winning detail.
-Be sure to shape your lips with a matching lipliner to ensure nothing bleeds or runs where it's not supposed to.
+With a slightly detailed winged liner and dewy highlighter on the cheeks, the red lip remains the winning detail.
+Be sure to shape your lips with a matching liner to ensure nothing bleeds or runs where it's not supposed to.